luisrudge/prisma-generator-fake-data/README.md

 ### What is prisma-generator-fake-data?

 It's a [Prisma Generator](https://www.prisma.io/docs/concepts/components/prisma-schema/generators) that uses [faker.js](https://fakerjs.dev/) to create realistic-looking fake data for your Prisma models.
-With this generator, you can quickly and easily create fake data for your Prisma models, without having to write any code.
+With this generator, you can quickly and easily create fake data for your Prisma models, without having to write barely any code.

 ### Get started